The Egyptian Daily | Entertainment Chronicle: New Wave released for Mario Kart 8 Deluxe - ExBulletin

 The second wave of DLC did not disappoint.
 I enjoyed just about every track.
 It surprised me when they added the new track Sky High Sundae because when the DLC announcement came out, I was expecting all the remastered courses.
 For the third wave, I hope they add more new tracks because playing new tracks is always exciting.

-Staff reporter Janiyah Gaston can be reached on [email protected] or on Twitter @DEJaniyah.
+Staff reporter Janiyah Gaston can be reached on [emailprotected] or on Twitter @DEJaniyah.
 To stay up to date with all your Southern Illinois news, follow the Daily Egyptian on Facebook and Twitter.

 |